Solon, The Just #

 The people of Athens, suffering under the capricious and arbitrary jurisdiction of aristocratic judges, wanted Solon to use his popularity and his power to make himself a tyrant.
 Solon, who was a wise man, replied that:

-“tyranny is indeed a very pleasant peak, but there is no way down from it”.
+“tyranny is indeed a very pleasant peak, but there is no safe way down from it”.

 Solon ruled Athens for one year, expecting his reforms of wresting power from the aristocrats and vesting it in the lives of the people to last at least ten years.
 Five years later most of the power had aggregated back to the upper classes.